Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Results

 \subsection{Coverage Curves}

-We first present the coverage achieved by our framework for the various designs used in our study, and analyze it as a function of cumulative tokens (context window).
-Fig. \ref{fig:coverage_curves} presents aggregated coverage curves using the enhanced tier.
+Fig. \ref{fig:coverage_curves} shows coverage achieved by our enhanced framework for the various designs used in our study, and analyze it as a function of cumulative tokens (context window), a continuous view of the Coverage-Per-Token (CPT) metric.

-\textbf{Convergence Pattern.} Small designs converge to 100\% within ${\sim}10K–30K$ tokens with a steep, near-vertical rise.
-Large designs require ${\sim}55K–175K$ tokens and plateau at 96–99\%.
+\textbf{Convergence Pattern.} Easy designs converge to 100\% within ${\sim}$10K–30K tokens with a steep, near-vertical rise.
+Hard designs require ${\sim}$55K–175K tokens and plateau at 96–99\%.
 All curves begin with a 0\% coverage region corresponding to tokens spent before the first testbench compiles and simulates.
-For small designs this is ${\sim}5K–10K$ tokens; for large designs ${\sim}25K–75K$ tokens.
-This corresponds to DC and initial stimulus generation, requiring significant upfront token investment that increases with design size.
+For easy designs, this is ${\sim}$5K–10K tokens; for hard designs, ${\sim}$25K–75K tokens.

 \textbf{Diminishing Returns and Last-Mile Effort} Across all designs, we observe a consistent diminishing-returns pattern.
 Most designs exhibit a steep initial coverage slope, rapidly approaching a design-specific plateau (${\sim}95\%$), after which the marginal utility of additional tokens drops sharply.
-Approximately 50\% of accumulated tokens are utilized after this milestone, producing only incremental gains.
+A significant portion of the tokens is utilized after this milestone, producing only incremental gains.
 This mirrors human hardware verification flows where typically, the last 5\% of coverage requires the most effort.